-SULI— which stands for Science Undergraduate Laboratory Internship— is a 10- to 16-week summer or semester-long internship for college sophomores, juniors, or seniors majoring in STEM fields or science policy.
+SULI is a 10- to 16-week summer or semester-long internship program for college sophomores, juniors, or seniors majoring in STEM fields or science policy.
 Selected students perform research under the guidance of scientists or engineers on projects supporting DOE missions.
 See DOE’s SULI webpage for complete information regarding key dates, eligibility, and more.

 There are typically three separate internship terms throughout the year.
 Eligible students must apply through DOE’s SULI application page.
 After applications are reviewed and approved by DOE, eligible students are referred to PNNL for interview and placement.